cadrian/yacad/README.md

 The gui.

 * Talks with the Core to manage the conf and the task list
-* Allow to download artifacts
+* Allow to download artifacts and task logs